aissaei/randomlyordered.github.io/_posts/2021-03-13-you_are_poorer_than_what_you_are_told copy.md

 I analyze, slice and dice data daily.
 At the same time, I am extremely careful about the limitation of data and the danger of letting it fool me.
 Inflation is real and it is a lot higher than what reports say.
 Bureau is doing its best to capture **average** price movement.
 There is so much variance in prices depending on regions, sub-regions, your style of living and many more factors.
 Just remember that what you hear in the news is just *one number*.
 Stories that are told with one word are not complete!

 Until next time.

+**Disclaimer** The content is for informational purposes only, you should not construe any such information or other material as legal, tax, investment, financial, or other advice.
+All Content on this site is information of a general nature and does not address the circumstances of any particular individual or entity.